Catarina pupfish: Description

-This species grew to a total length of 4 centimeters (1.6 in).
+This species grew to a total length of 4 cm.
 It has been highlighted as one of the smallest fish in North America.
 The nape and sides of nuptial males were iridescent blue with a dark blotch at the base of the caudal peduncle.
 Mature females were golden olivaceous with an indistinct lateral band.
 There were no pelvic fins or pelvic girdle.

 Miniaturization and lack of pelvic fins are also characteristic of the Devils Hole pupfish (Cyprinodon diabolis).
-An old world pupfish, Aphanius apodus, and all South American Orestias pupfish species also lacks pelvic fins.
+An old-world pupfish, Aphanius apodus, and all South American Orestias pupfish species also lacks pelvic fins.

 Chromosomes

 Megupsilon differs from Cyprinodon in having fewer chromosomes in males than in females (47 vs. 48).
-Males have a large Y chromosome which appears to result from the fusion of two chromosomes: an autosome and the ancestral Y chromosome.
+Males have a large Y chromosome, which appears to result from the fusion of two chromosomes: an autosome and the ancestral Y chromosome.
 The Megupsilon example was the first instance of autosome/Y chromosome fusion discovered in a fish.
 Subsequent research suggests that this type of chromosome fusion is relatively common; 35 examples have been found as of 2012.
-Among Cyprinodontidae species, Garmanella pulchra (Yucantan flagfish or Progreso flagfish) males also have one less chromosome than females.
+Among Cyprinodontidae species, Garmanella pulchra (Yucantan flagfish or Progreso flagfish) males also have one fewer chromosome than females.